MRChemSoft/mrcpp/doc/mrcpp_api/mwfunctions.rst

 setZero
   Set the MW coefficients to zero, fixed grid.

+copy_func
+  Copy existing function into a new tree, fixed grid.

 project
   Project an analytic function onto the MW basis, adaptively grid.